Welcome to Alberta. Welcome to a winter wonderland! Are you looking to feel more connected to Alberta winter culture? It's easier than you think.

 Skiing and snowboarding is an essential part of enjoying Alberta's winters.
 When it's -15 outside you can look forward to all that fresh snow and ultimately a fresh experience - growing confidence in all things Canadian.

 So you say you could never ski, or snowboard?
-Did you know in Alberta many of the places you would go skiing or snowboarding have instructors who speak a wide array of languages?
+Did you know in many of Alberta's ski resorts and areas have instructors who speak a wide array of languages?
 Did you know there are women's camps?
-Or,r that by becoming a skier or a snowboarder it will help you make new friends and build a network in Western Canada.
+Or that by becoming a skier or a snowboarder it will help you make new friends and build a network in Western Canada.

 It's not all downhill skiing and snowboarding at Alberta's resorts, many offer snow tubing, snowshoeing, cross-country skiing, and other experiences that will leave you feeling accomplished and more connected to Alberta.